-As a result of the successful business development, the Management Board and the Supervisory Board proposed increasing the dividend to ε 1.69 at the 2021 Annual General Meeting (2020: ε 1.57).
+As a result of the overall successful business development, the Management Board and the Supervisory Board proposed a dividend of ε 0.85 to the 2023 Annual General Meeting for the 2022 fiscal year (2021: ε 1.66).

 III.
-Management Board Remuneration for the 2021 Fiscal Year
+Management Board Remuneration for the 2022 Fiscal Year